nestjs/docs.nestjs.com/content/recipes/suites.md

 - **Example**: Testing the `CatsModule` using `Supertest` to simulate HTTP requests.

 Refer to the [NestJS official testing guide](https://docs.nestjs.com/fundamentals/testing#end-to-end-testing) for more details on setting up and running E2E tests.

-#### Conclusion

-By combining solitary, sociable, and integration tests, and emphasizing the importance of verifying the DI container configuration, you can create a robust testing strategy for your NestJS applications.
-This approach aligns well with Martin Fowler's guidance and helps ensure that all aspects of your application are thoroughly tested, reducing the risk of runtime errors and improving maintainability.

-For more comprehensive examples and detailed usage, please visit the [Suites documentation](https://suites.dev/docs/getting-started/examples).